seinecle/blog/_posts/2023-07-04-free-pdf-search-enhanced-with-complex-queries.md

 So...
 I just implemented these changes!
 They will serve my needs, and hopefully the needs of many others. ❤️

-You can test it there: https://nocodefunctions.com/pdfmatcher/pdf_matcher_tool.html
+You can test it there: [free pdf search online function](https://nocodefunctions.com/pdfmatcher/pdf_matcher_tool.html)

 # About me
 I am a [professor at emlyon business school](https://www.linkedin.com/in/levallois/) where I conduct research in Natural Language Processing and network analysis applied to social sciences and the humanities.
 I teach about the impact of digital technologies on business and society.
 I also  build [nocode functions](https://nocodefunctions.com) 🔎, a click and point web app to explore texts and networks.
 It is [fully open source](https://github.com/seinecle/nocodefunctions).
 Try it and give some feedback, I would appreciate it!